extraordinary-yh/autocomplete/README.md

 Autocomplete Engine rely on a trie tree and a max heap.
 The autocompelete function will first find the node that contains the prefix as its text and do so by following each character of the prefix down the tree.
 Then, the autocomplete function will conduct a pre-order traersal of the subtree whose root is the prefix node and append each node into the maxheap based on frequency.
 Then, the maxheap will pop the most frequent word.

 ## Time Complexity
 The insert() and lookup() functions' time complexity is O(L), where L is the average length or number of characters of the word.
-Because L is bounded by constant and therefore the lookup() and insert() function's time complexity can be reduced to O(1).
+Because L is bounded by constant, lookup() and insert() function's time complexity can be reduced to O(1).

 The autocompelte()'s time comlexity should be O(N), where N is the number of nodes in the prefix's sub-tree and correspond to the sum of number of letters of all prefix-contained-words excluding the number of letters of the prefix.
 And this is because traversal of the subtree would go to N nodes and pushing all of them to the maxheap takes N steps.
 Therefore T = 2*O(N) = O(N)